PeterDessev/ECEN-2350-Final-Project-SystemVerilog-CPU/instructions.md

+# Instructions
+This file details the instructions implemenmted in the BP1, what they do and how they are structured in machine code.
+While it is possible to read this file in a MarkDown viewer, it has been formatted such that it is most easily read in a plain text editor.

+## Instruction Table

 | Name | Description                                                        | Example       | Bit Map                                                                  | impld |
 | ---- | ------------------------------------------------------------------ | ------------- | ------------------------------------------------------------------------ | ----- |
 | bit  | Not an instruction, shows bit boundaries in the table              | N/A           | \|31 -- 24\|23 -- 20\|19 -- 16\|15 -- 12\|11 --  8\|7  --  5\|4  --  0\| |       |